EvanRamseyC/Automated-Directory-Archiver/README.md

 the underscore and date.
 You should receive the name from whoever gives you the project.

+Errors that occur will be placed in an Error text file.
+The Error file will in the same directory that your input file is in, and it will be labeled with the year the user is working on.
 Known Issues:
 The script cannot archive folders if the path to reach it includes any spaces.
 Example: C:\Users\evanr\OneDrive\Documents\FSU\Zip_Project is a valid path.
 C:\Users\evanr\OneDrive\Documents\FSU\Zip Project is not.
+This means you must make sure that your 1ReadyToProcess directory's path has no spaces at all.
 If a space exists, you must rename the folder with the space first and remove the space.

 The script assumes that your 1ReadyToProcess' and 2MODS' subdirectories will first be years, and then inside each year will be the newspaper directories themselves.
 Example: C:\Users\evanr\OneDrive\Documents\FSU\Zip_Project/1ReadyToProcess/1894.